Earthaven Ecovillage Experience Weekend

 Personal Growth and Empowerment

-• Designing an authentic, meaningful, and responsible life in the modern world
+- Explore what it means to live an authentic, meaningful, and responsible life in the modern world for you

 In addition to classes, discussions, and activities, you’ll enjoy meals with community members as well as authentic community experience within your SOIL participant cohort.